Don Jazzy

-Michael Collins Ajereh (born 26 November 1982), known professionally as Don Jazzy, is a Nigerian record producer.
-He is the founder and the CEO of Mavin Records.
-Don Jazzy was co-owner of the now-defunct Mo' Hits Records record label with D'banj.
+Michael Collins Ajereh (born 26 November 1982), known professionally as Don Jazzy, is a Nigerian music executive, record producer, singer, songwriter, businessman, and philanthropist.
+He founded the record label Mavin Records in 2012, as a subsidiary of Mavin Global Holdings, through which he has signed artists including Rema, Ayra Starr, Magixx, Bayanni, Johnny Drille, Ladipoe, Lifesize Teddy, DJ Big N, and Boy Spyce.
+He co-founded Mo' Hits Records with D'banj in 2004, and was an in-house producer for Kanye West's GOOD Music from 2011 to 2013.

 Early life and education

-Don Jazzy was born Micheal Collins Ajereh in Umuahia, Abia State, on 26 November 1982, the son of Collins Enebeli Ajereh and Mrs Ajereh.
+Don Jazzy was born Michael Collins Ajereh in Umuahia, Abia State, on 26 November 1982, the son of Collins Enebeli Ajereh and Mrs Ajereh.
 His father is from Isoko in Delta State.
-His mother is an Igbo princess from Abia state and his father is a member of the Isoko people.
+His mother is an Igbo princess from Abia State and his father is a member of the Isoko people.

 Ajereh's family moved to Ajegunle, Lagos, where Don Jazzy was raised.
 He was educated at the co-educational high school, Federal Government College Lagos.
 Don Jazzy found an interest in music early in life and at age 12, began to play the bass guitar and piano.
 He also gained knowledge of traditional and percussion instruments.
 Don Jazzy enrolled in business management and studied at the Ambrose Alli University, Ekpoma, Edo state.

 In 2000, Jazzy's uncle invited him to play the drums for a local church in London and that was his first visit to London.
 Don Jazzy gained employment at McDonald's as a security guard.
 He continued his interest in music, associating with Solek, JJC Skillz, Kas, Jesse Jagz, The 419 Squad and D'Banj.

 Career

 Mo' Hits records and GOOD music

 In 2004, Don Jazzy collaborated with D'Banj to form Mo' Hits Records.
 In the next two years, Don Jazzy produced the albums No Long Thing and Rundown/Funk You Up.
-Around this time, Don Jazzy developed a recognisable introduction, "It's Don Jazzy Again!".
+Around this time, Don Jazzy developed a recognizable producer/artist tags, "It's Don Jazzy Again!".

 In 2008, Don Jazzy was credited in the production of The Entertainer by D'Banj.
 He also contributed to the production of Wande Coal's Mushin 2 MoHits, an album that was described as one of the best albums to ever come out of Nigeria.

 In 2011, Don Jazzy was employed by Kanye West as a producer at Very Good Beatz.
 Don Jazzy worked with Jay-Z and Kanye West on the production of Lift Off, featuring Beyoncé on the album Watch The Throne which was released on 8 August 2011.

 In March 2012, Don Jazzy and D'Banj confirmed their breakup citing artistic differences.